Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription: Systematic Evaluation

-In Table \ref{tab:AccuracyOfMetricalStructure}, results obtained by applying the metrical alignment method based on a lexicalized probabilistic context-free grammar (LPCFG) \cite{McLeod2017} instead of the metrical HMM are shown for comparison.
-This method is one of the state-of-the-art methods for metre detection and downbeat estimation for symbolic music data.
-Accuracies of tempo scale are not shown for this method because it does not explicitly estimate tempo scales.
-For the classical music data, although the LPCFG method outperformed the metrical HMM in the metre accuracy, it had lower beat and downbeat F-measures.
-For the popular music data, the metrical HMM outperformed the LPCFG method for all the metrics by large margins.
-A possible reason is that the LPCFG method is trained on classical music data.
-From these results, it is confirmed that correct estimations of tempo scale, metre, and downbeat positions are still difficult for existing metre detection methods, particularly for automatically transcribed scores.
+In Table \ref{tab:AccuracyOfMetricalStructure}, the results obtained by applying the CTD16 method \cite{Cogliati2016} and the metrical alignment method based on a lexicalized probabilistic context-free grammar (LPCFG) \cite{McLeod2017}, instead of the metrical HMM, are shown for comparison.
+The latter method is one of the state-of-the-art methods for metre detection and downbeat estimation for symbolic music data.
+The accuracies of tempo scales are not shown for these methods because they do not explicitly estimate them.
+For the classical music data, although the LPCFG method had the highest metre accuracy, it had lower beat and downbeat F-measures than the other methods.
+The CTD16 method had a very high beat recall, which led to a higher beat F measure than the metrical HMM.
+A cause for the gap in the beat recall values is that the 8-beat times (6/8 and 9/8) were not incorporated in the metrical HMM.
+Another possible reason is that the CTD16 method (or the Melisma Analyzer) takes into account harmony and pitch features, which are not incorporated in the metrical HMM.
+We also found that the Melisma Analyzer tends to output more notes on beats, which led to the high beat recall: $68\%$ of notes were on beats in the transcription results by the method, whereas $48\%$ of notes were on beats in the ground-truth data (the results by the metrical HMM had $49\%$ of notes on beats).
+The metrical HMM and the CTD16 method had similar downbeat F-measures.

+For the popular music data, the metrical HMM outperformed the other methods for all the metrics, often by large margins.
+This is possibly because the LPCFG method was trained on classical music data and the default parameters for the Melisma Analyzer were not suited for popular music.
+From these results, it is confirmed that correctly estimating the tempo scale, metre, and downbeat positions is still difficult for the existing methods for metrical structure analysis, particularly when applied for automatically transcribed scores.